-In October 2021 Siemens announced that it will separate its Portfolio Company Large Drive Applications to a stand-alone company in the upcoming fiscal year.
-For our P&L statements and Balance sheet, the sale will have a low impact (Net income EUR 0.1 million, Assets EUR 0.2 million and Liabilities EUR 0.7 million) and is not considered as a significant activity according to IFRS 5.
+In October 2021 Siemens announced that it would separate its Portfolio Company Large Drive Applications to a stand-alone company and this was realized in July 2022.
+For our P&L statement in 2021 and 2022 and Balance sheet at September 2021, the sale had a low impact (Net income EUR 0.1 million (2021: EUR 0.1 million), Assets EUR 0.2 million and Liabilities EUR 0.7 million) and is not considered as a significant activity according to IFRS 5.
 Consequently these figures are not represented separately as discontinued operations.